 I was just about to head home when the lights came.

 At first, it was as a faint, pale, greenish band that almost looked like a cloud.
 Then it got brighter and brighter until there was no mistaking it – the aurora had arrived.

 I was trying different compositions in the forest by that time, but those images aren’t great because a heavy breeze was swaying the trees – thus blurring them during the long exposure time necessary to capture the northern lights.

-And I’m happy the northern lights in Alberta, showing up here at this lake, happened to be my first sighting of them – despite all the mosquito bites.”
+And I’m happy the Northern Lights in Alberta, showing up here at this lake, happened to be my first sighting of them – despite all the mosquito bites.

-About Jon Reaves
+Photo credits: 5 Jon Reaves